useignition/MovieBoxProPP/README.md

 Then open safari and go to chls.pro/ssl and install the profile, then go to Settings -> General -> About -> Certificate Trust Settings and enable the certificate you just added.

 Then open MovieBoxPro and press the button on the right hand side of the navigation bar.
 You should now see `Ignition Tweaks`.
 FYI you may need to login.
+If you need to login, after logging in click My VIP and wait a few seconds then you'll get VIP.

 Please note, you may experience things like other apps not working etc when using this method.